 A message will appear asking you to confirm the deletion.
 Click OK to proceed, or Cancel to abort …

 (Click ‘OK’ to proceed)

-Deleting Categories In Bulk
+How To Delete Categories In Bulk

-The categories you’ve selected will be deleted …
+The selected categories will be deleted …

 To edit a category in WordPress, do the following:

-(‘Edit Category’ screen)
+(‘Edit Category’ panel)

-You can also edit information in categories using the Quick Edit option.
-Hover over the category title you would like to edit and click on Quick Edit …
+You can also edit information in a category using the Quick Edit option.
+Place your mouse over the category title you want to edit and click the ‘Quick Edit’ link …